awais7012/FastAPI-RateLimiter/Readme.md

 ---

-**FastAPI Rate Limiter** is a battle-tested library providing **6 different rate limiting algorithms** with support for both **in-memory** and **Redis** backends.
+**FastAPI Advanced Rate Limiter** is a battle-tested library providing **6 different rate limiting algorithms** with support for both **in-memory** and **Redis** backends.
 Perfect for APIs, microservices, and any FastAPI application that needs protection from abuse, overload, or DDoS attacks.

 ---